brandonhundt/brandonhundt/_posts/2011-06-14-why-not-my-quest-to-realign-the-50-states.md

 **Oklahoma:** Gains chunks of Texas.
 I’m a little sad to see the Panhandle go, but to leave it would have been against the purposes of this realignment.

 **Oregon:** Oregonians think their state is perfect, so I had to mess with it a tiny bit.
 I’m giving Portland to Washington.
-Wait, I can&#8217;t do it.
+Wait, I can't do it.
 But granting both sides of the Columbia River makes some sense.

 **Pennsylvania:** Loses Appalachia & Pittsburgh.
 See introductory paragraph.